seocahill/maightro-site/source/articles/about.html.markdown

 Leaving with our tail between our legs we passed the building site of the new bypass of the original bypass of Castlebar, a motorway terminating in Westport.
 I struggled to find any logical reasoning for this project.
 What will happen to the extra traffic when it reaches Westport?
 Is a motorway build (current cost 350m euro) really justified?
 Was a public transport option considered by the NTA before greenlighting?
 How will it contribute to the legally mandated reduction in private transport emmissions?

-Perhaps this was the final motivation required to build the Maytró site, that is to raise awareness of more sensible solutions to serving Mayo's transport needs leveraging existing, under-utilised infrastructure.
+Perhaps this was the final motivation required to build the Maytró site, that is to raise awareness of alternative approaches to solving Mayo's transport problems, solutions that leverage existing, under-utilised infrastructure.

 ### How it works